With all our might to

 - Kyoko wonders just why it seems the whole city is interested in having an all-out brawl at pretty much all times, while Misako brushes it off.

 - Appropriate for this American-made entry into the Kunio-kun series, Kunio and Riki have no memories of Kyoko and Misako, who were previously in an entry in the series that never left Japan.
-Hasebe and Mami point it out to the duo before the fight.
+Hasebe and Mami point it out to the duo before their secret boss fight, and defeating them in a way defeats the other canon of the series, with Kunio and Riki in the secret ending preferring to take Kyoko and Misako on a night out.

 - Made of Iron: Kyoko and Misako kick the final boss out of a window, and they survive both a massive fall from the top of a skyscraper, but also the subsequent crash landing at the sauna Kunio and Riki were at.

-- Megaton Punch: Used by Misako and Kyoko in the ending on Kunio and Riki after the latter's turned out to be their exes who don't remember their names.
+- Megaton Punch: Used by Misako and Kyoko in the ending on Kunio and Riki after the former are revealed to be the girls' exes.

 - Mirror Boss: Hasebe and Mami fight using variations of Misako and Kyoko's attacks.
 Their fight even manages to incorporate the revival mechanic as the fallen combatant's soul flying around the arena to assist the remaining girl.